Should I Refinance Now? [5 Ways to Capitalize on a Mortgage Refi]

 In some cases, homeowners can roll these costs into the new mortgage, making it feel like there is no upfront expense.
 Think twice though, because then you’re paying interest on those closing costs!
 If you are in a position to pay out-of-pocket, you can gain considerable savings over the life of the loan.
 Sometimes you aren’t given a choice and lenders require closing costs to be paid out-of-pocket.

 To make sure a refi is a good fit for you, focus on having a solid budget and spending plan, verify you can get close to 1% APR lower than what you're currently paying, and chat with a mortgage specialist.
 These factors, when put together, will help you answer the question "Should I Refinance Now?"

 If you’re in the position to refinance a house and save money, today’s lending landscape is what matters.
-Recognize that mortgage rates are relatively low and that they are predicted to increase by the end of 2022.
 If it makes sense for your personal finances and you can take advantage of current mortgage rates, pull the trigger and take the win! 🎉

 This article is intended to be a general resource only and is not intended to be nor does it constitute legal advice.
 Any recommendations are based on opinion only.
 Rates, terms and conditions are subject to change and may vary based on creditworthiness, qualifications, and collateral conditions.
 All loans subject to approval.